 INTEREST ON LIQUIDATED CLAIMS - 8473

-- Claims of the Federal Government.
+- Claims of the federal government.

-Agencies will add interest to claims 60 days after one of the following dates, whichever occurs later:
+Agencies/Departments will add interest to claims 60 days after one of the following dates, whichever occurs later:

 - The date goods or services are received.

-"Interest pursuant to Government Code Section 926.10"
+"Interest pursuant to Government Code section 926.10"

 $